birdneststream/asciibird/README.md

 # Roadmap

- * Decide the front end library
+ * Integrate front end library
  * Tie the ascii Meta Data into tabs / interface
  * Take a quick look at ASCIIBLASTER, compare code
  * Render the individual blocks